Nursing Home Abuse in Las Vegas, NV

 Civil and Criminal Nursing Home Abuse Lawsuits

-Civil court handles most nursing home abuse cases.
-However, there are times where victims can file both kinds of cases.
+The civil court handles most nursing home abuse cases.
+However, there are times when victims can file both kinds of cases.
 For example, if a nursing home staff member pushes a victim who falls over and breaks a bone, that worker can be criminally liable.
 Later, they may face a suit in civil court for the same thing.

 The Clark County District Court will handle most nursing home abuse cases in Las Vegas.
 However, if your case involves $15,000 or less, you may be able to file in Las Vegas Justice Court.
 Your Las Vegas attorney can help you determine the best court for your situation.